Installing vanilla Drupal with Helm

 Our initial setup is complete, time to install our first Drupal site on Kubernetes!

-We will not actually create a fully-functional customized Drupal site, but rather use a community chart, just wake us up slightly.
+We will not actually create a fully-functional customized Drupal site, but rather use a community chart, just to wake us up slightly.

 helm repo add bitnami https://charts.bitnami.com/bitnami